pydantic/pydantic/docs/usage/models.md

 * **`parse_file`**: this reads a file and passes the contents to `parse_raw`.
 If `content_type` is omitted, it is inferred from the file's extension.

+If you want to parse a list of objects, just set `many=True`.

 ```py
 {!.tmp_examples/models_parse.py!}
 ```